danielskovli/killswitch/README.md

-  'token':      (string) security token used for all other api calls, 'name':       (string) the user's real name, for your pretty gui needs, 'username':   (string) the user's username, 'killswitch': (bool) the current killswitch state
+  'token':      (string) security token used for all other api calls, 'name':       (string) the user's real name, for your pretty gui needs, 'username':   (string) the user's username, 'killswitch': (bool) the current killswitch state, 'timestamp':  (int) unix epoch time when the killswitch state was last set (GMT+8) }
-}

 HTTP codes: